opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 See [CONTRIBUTING](CONTRIBUTING.md).

+### Backwards Compatibility

+OpenSearch strives for a smooth and easy upgrade experience that is resilient to data loss and corruption while minimizing downtime and ensuring integration with external systems does not unexpectedly break.

+To provide these guarantees each version must be designed and developed with [forward compatibility](https://en.wikipedia.org/wiki/Forward_compatibility) in mind.
+OpenSearch addresses backward and forward compatibility at three different levels: 1.
+Data, 2.
+Developer API, 3.
+User API.
+These levels and the developer mechanisms to ensure backwards compatibility are provided below.

+#### Data
+The data level consists of index and application data file formats.
+OpenSearch guarantees file formats and indexes are compatible only back to the first release of the previous major version.
+If on disk formats or encodings need to be changed (including index data, cluster state, or any other persisted data) developers must use Version checks accordingly (e.g., `Version.onOrAfter`, `Version.before`) to guarantee backwards compatibility.

+#### Developer API
+The Developer API consists of interfaces and foundation software implementations that enable external users to develop new OpenSearch features.
+This includes obvious components such as the Plugin framework and less obvious components such as REST Action Handlers.
+When developing a new feature of OpenSearch it is important to explicitly mark which implementation components may, or may not, be extended by external implementations.
+For example, all new API classes with `@opensearch.api` signal that the new component may be extended by an external implementation and therefore provide backwards compatibility guarantees.
+Similarly, any class explicitly marked with the `@opensearch.internal` annotation, or not explicitly marked by an annotation may not be extended by external implementation components as it does not guarantee backwards compatibility and may change at any time.
+The `@deprecated` annotation should also be added to any `@opensearch.api` classes or methods that are either changed or planned to be removed across minor versions.

+#### User API
+The User API consists of integration specifications (e.g., [Query Domain Specific Language](https://opensearch.org/docs/latest/opensearch/query-dsl/index/), [field mappings](https://opensearch.org/docs/latest/opensearch/mappings/)) and endpoints (e.g., [`_search`](https://opensearch.org/docs/latest/api-reference/search/), [`_cat`](https://opensearch.org/docs/latest/api-reference/cat/index/)) users rely on to integrate and use OpenSearch.
+Backwards compatibility is critical to the
+User API, therefore OpenSearch commits to using [semantic versioning](https://opensearch.org/blog/what-is-semver/) for all User facing APIs.
+To support this developers must leverage `Version` checks for any user facing endpoints or API specifications that change across minor versions.
+Developers must also inform users of any changes by adding the `>breaking` label on Pull Requests, adding an entry to the [CHANGELOG](https://github.com/opensearch-project/OpenSearch/blob/main/CHANGELOG.md) and a log message to the OpenSearch deprecation log files using the `DeprecationLogger`.

+#### Experimental Development
+Rapidly developing new features often benefit from several release cycles before committing to an official and long term supported (LTS) API.
+To enable this cycle OpenSearch uses an Experimental Development process leveraging [Feature Flags](https://featureflags.io/feature-flags/).
+This allows a feature to be developed using the same process as a LTS feature but with additional guard rails and communication mechanisms to signal to the users and development community the feature is not yet stable, may change in a future release, or be removed altogether.
+Any Developer or User APIs implemented along with the experimental feature should be marked with the `@opensearch.experimental` annotation to signal the implementation is not subject to LTS and does not follow backwards compatibility guidelines.

 ### Backports

 The Github workflow in [`backport.yml`](.github/workflows/backport.yml) creates backport PRs automatically when the original PR with an appropriate label `backport <backport-branch-name>` is merged to main with the backport workflow run successfully on the PR.
 For example, if a PR on main needs to be backported to `1.x` branch, add a label `backport 1.x` to the PR and make sure the backport workflow runs on the PR along with other checks.
 Once this PR is merged to main, the workflow will create a backport PR to the `1.x` branch.